Power Princess: Squadron Supreme

-To prevent such a thing from happening again, she resolved with the Squadron to assume control of the government of the United States of her world.
-With the Squadron, she battled the Institute of Evil.
-For a time, the Hyperion of Earth-616 masqueraded as his Squadron Supreme counterpart and developed an attraction to Zarda.
-Disgusted that she was already committed to the elderly Shelton, the villainous Hyperion suffocated Shelton and began romancing Zarda.
-Upon the return of the Earth-712 Hyperion, the truth was revealed and the impostor was destroyed.
+As a member of the Squadron Supreme, Zarda became brainwashed by the Overmind.
+To prevent such a thing from happening again, she and the Squadron assume control of the government of the United States.
+For a time, the Hyperion of Earth-616 masquerades as his Squadron Supreme counterpart and developed an attraction to Zarda.
+Disgusted that she was already committed to the elderly Shelton, the villainous Hyperion kills Shelton and began romancing Zarda.
+Upon the return of the Earth-712 Hyperion, the truth is revealed and the impostor is destroyed.
 Although initially confused about her feelings for her teammate, Zarda and Hyperion eventually began a romantic relationship.
 Zarda then assumed leadership of the Squadron.
-Zarda participated in the final battle between Nighthawk, who had turned against the Squadron, and his Redeemers.
-She then disbanded the Squadron.

 Defending the Earth-712 against an attack by the Nth Man, Power Princess and the Squadron Supreme were stranded on Earth-616.

-They encountered Quasar, and relocated to Project Pegasus.
-Power Princess was among the Earth heroes trying to save New York City from Eon's dying body.
-Some time later, with the help of the Avengers, the Squadron Supreme were returned to Earth-712.
-On arrival, they find a dictatorial regime has taken over the world in their absence, and they have become fugitives.
+Some time later, with the help of the Avengers, the Squadron Supreme return to Earth-712.
+On arrival, they find a regime has taken over the world in their absence, and they have become fugitives.

-Proteus, an enemy of the interdimensional Exiles, showed up in the Squadron's reality and tricked them into battling the Exiles, taking advantage of the distraction to move on to another reality.
 With the Exiles' assistance, the Squadron expose the corrupt government.
-Power Princess then invites herself into the Exiles, and under her guidance the team eventually defeats Proteus.
-Power Princess remains with the Exiles for a time to continue fixing damaged realities, but eventually leaves to return to the Squadron Supreme.